TheOrzo/IKfIR/README.md

 plot_optimization_history(study)
 ```

-We let optuna run for 48 hours.
+We let optuna run for 40 trials.
 The logs are also uploaded to this repository.
-See the section [Analysis](#Analysis) for the access to the dashboard and our analysis of the results.
+See the section [Analysis](#Analysis) for the analysis of the results.

 ### Optuna Dashboard
 Optuna dashboard visualizes the logged results of the optuna execution.